SnapBack

 3. You press Tab to accept

-└─ SnapBack captures a snapshot
+└─ SnapBack captures a protection state

 Detection Pattern